Higher Auslander-Reiten sequences and $t$-structures: Frobenius algebras

 \end{proof}

-\begin{proposition} Assume that $\TlC$ is a $t$-structure on $\TC$.
-Then $\C$ is $\Ac$-approximating and functorially finite. \end{proposition} \begin{proof} Since $R$ is Frobenius any $M \in \Ac$ is isomorphic to $\Ker f$ for some morphism $R^n \overset{f}{\to} R^m$, i.e. $M$ is the kernel of a $\C$-morphism.
-The result now follows from Proposition \ref{partial converse sds} iii) and the fact that $\C = \Dd \C$. \end{proof}
+Under the hypothesis of Section \ref{section frobenius algebras} we can improve Proposition \ref{partial converse sds prop} iii) as follows: \begin{proposition} Assume that $\TlC$ is a $t$-structure on $\TC$.
+Then $\C$ is $\Ac$-approximating and functorially finite. \end{proposition} \begin{proof} Since $R$ is Frobenius any $M \in \Ac$ is isomorphic to $\Ker f$ for some morphism $R^n \overset{f}{\longrightarrow} R^m$, i.e. $M$ is the kernel of a $\C$-morphism.
+The result now follows from Proposition \ref{partial converse sds prop} iii) and the fact that $\C = \Dd \C$. \end{proof}